Projection Inference for set-identified SVARs

-{\scshape Comments Regarding Local and Global algorithms:} Figure \ref{figure:accuracy} in Appendix \ref{subsection:accuracy} compares the bounds of the projection confidence interval for the first four algorithms listed in Table \ref{table:T3}.
-For this application, it seems that none of the global algorithms improve on the local solution obtained from SQP/IP.\footnote{In our Matlab code to implement projection we take SQP/IP as the default algorithm to construct the projection region.}

-\subsection{\textbf{Implementing Calibrated projection in our example}}
+\subsection{{Implementing calibrated projection in our example}}

-The key restriction used to set-identify an expansionary demand shock in the illustrative example is that it must increase wages and employment, upon impact.
-According to the credible sets in Figures \ref{figure:BH} and \ref{figure:Uhlig}, the expansionary shock has---in fact---noncontemporaneous effects over these two variables (every quarter over a 5 year horizon).
-Our calibrated projection confirms that there are medium-run effects of demand shocks over employment, but suggests that the non-zero effects over wages beyond the first two quarters could be an artifact of prior beliefs.
+The key restriction used to set-identify an expansionary demand shock in the illustrative example is that it must increase wages and employment upon impact.
+According to the credible sets in Figures \ref{figure:BH} and Online Appendix S4 Figure 3, the demand shock has---in fact---noncontemporaneous effects on these two variables (every quarter over a 5 year horizon).
+Our calibrated projection confirms that there are medium-run effects of demand shocks on employment but suggests that the non-zero effects on wages beyond the first two quarters could be an artifact of prior beliefs.

 A similar observation is true for supply shocks.
 Our calibrated projection suggests that the decrease in wages five years after an expansionary supply shock is robust to the choice of prior on the set-identified parameters.
-The medium-run effects of supply shocks over employment lack this robustness.\
+The medium-run effects of supply shocks on employment lack this robustness.\

 {\scshape Implementation of our Calibrated Projection:} We close this subsection providing further details about the computational demands of our calibration exercise.